deliveroo/deliveroo.engineering/sustainable-testing.md

 A different angle on the previous recipe, really: if your models are thin you can mock them out in any service object or other consumer.

-Any addition of a method to models, beyond "sugar" methods (that test or combine attributes) is a smell.
+Any addition of a method to models, even "sugar" methods (that test or combine attributes) is a smell.
 Save-time callbacks are the strongest smell of bad coupling.

 If you need to react to persistence events, `after_save` is not your friend, neither are observers; prefer using a local event bus like the excellent [wisper](https://github.com/krisleech/wisper).

+If you need sugar, write a presenter using `SimpleDelegator`.

 #### Test persistence in query objects only.